 Cruciferous vegetables contain a variety of sulfur-containing compounds called glucosinolates that can be converted into isothiocyanates with chemopreventive activities against a variety of breast cancer types.
 Sulforaphane, phenethyl isothiocyanate, allyl isothiocyanate, 1-naphthyl isothiocyanate, phenethyl isothiocyanate, benzyl isothiocyanate and erucin all are isothiocyanates.
 High urinary isothiocyanate levels have been found to be related to lower breast cancer risk among both premenopausal and postmenopausal women.
-Now a new study has reported that sulforaphane potentates the cytotoxic effects of taxane chemotherapy (Taxol or Taxotere) in triple negative (ER-/PR-/HER2-) breast cancer by reducing the breast cancer stem cell population.
+Now a new study has reported that sulforaphane potentiates the cytotoxic effects of taxane chemotherapy (Taxol or Taxotere) in triple negative (ER-/PR-/HER2-) breast cancer by reducing the breast cancer stem cell population.

 Sulforaphane is an isothiocyanate that has been shown to reduce inflammation, inhibit both estrogen receptor positive (ER+) and estrogen receptor negative (ER-) breast cancer cell proliferation, and induce breast cancer cell apoptosis (programmed cell death).
 Sulforaphane acts to prevent the reduction of ER expression in human breast cancer cells.
 Sulforaphane has also been shown to reduce the growth of breast cancer stem cells and impair their viability.
 In addition, sulforaphane has been found to suppress primary tumor growth in a mouse model of breast cancer, as well as reducing axillary lymph node metastasis in mice.